FinweLtd/doc-livesync-all/docs/user_guide/installing.md

 ## License

 !!! warning
     LiveSYNC is a commercial product.
-You can install if from the stores free of charge to try it out.
+You can install it from the stores free of charge to try it out.
 Continuing using the product requires purchasing a license.

 ### Trial Period

-After installation the app starts in the *trial mode*.
-This means that some features are not available and watermarks are overlaid over your own content.
+After installation, the app starts in the *trial mode*.
+This means that some features are not available.
+Watermarks are overlaid over your own content.

 We encourage you to test the app with your own devices.
 Take your time.
 For your convenience, the trial period is not limited.
 Of course, this does not mean that actively using the product without a license is allowed.
-After a reasonable trial period, you must purchase a licence to continue using the product.
+After a reasonable trial period, you must purchase a license to continue using the product.

 ### Licensing Model

-A license needs to be purchased for a device that is being used for creating, editing, or presenting content (the director role).
+A license needs to be purchased for a device that is being used for creating, editing or presenting content (the director role).
 Devices that are used *only* for viewing presentations do not need a license (the audience role).

 !!! example
-    Kate is participating a voluntary project.
+    Kate is participating in a voluntary project.
 They have ordered 30 pieces of Google Cardboards.
-During the presentation they will use everyone's own mobiles.
+During the presentation, they will use everyone's own mobiles.
 Kate uses her personal phone for controlling the presentation.
 Kate is the only one who needs a license.

 !!! example
     Anthony has purchased a set of 360 Video Starter kits for his construction company.
 Twice per week his site managers take a set of 360-degree photos and annotate the progress and next tasks.
 They email a PDF report to Anthony straight from LiveSYNC.
 Each site manager is creating content and needs a license.
 Anthony does not, since he only receives PDF reports via email.

 The cost of the license depends on the selected features and subscription length.
-You can check available license options from the app, or ask from your local distributor or Finwe (the makers of LiveSYNC).
+Check available license options from the app.
+You can also ask from your local distributor or Finwe (the makers of LiveSYNC).

 A license is valid for a limited period of time.
 Typically a subscription is purchased for 12 months at a time.
 Subscriptions purchased via in-app payment (from the app stores) are auto-renewing.
 You can manage these subscriptions via the app stores.
 Once a paid subscription ends the license becomes invalid and the app returns to the trial mode.
 Watermarks will appear, etc.